Race and crime in the United Kingdom: London

 In 2020, figures from the London Mayor's office showed black Londoners were almost four times more likely to be stopped and searched, and six times more likely to be stopped in a car, than white Londoners.
 Subsequently, London Mayor Sadiq Khan published an action plan to address the police force's disproportionate use of these and other powers, such as the use of tasers, against black people on the city.
 In response, Metropolitan Police Commissioner Cressida Dick said the force was "not free of discrimination, racism or bias", and committed to rebuilding trust with black communities.
 In 2022, Deputy Assistant Commissioner Bas Javid also said the Metropolitan Police had a problem with racism.

+Figures from 2017 showed the most common reason for a search was suspected drugs possession.
+Asians were most commonly stopped in relation to drugs (66%), and then blacks (62%).
+Whites were subjected to a notable lower level of drug searches (50%).
+Despite this, whites had the lowest rate of NFA (no further action).
+For Asians, 60% of individuals were no further actioned and 28% were arrested.
+For blacks, roughly 61% of individuals were no further actioned and 20% were arrested.
+For whites, only 53% were no further actioned while the arrest rate was 27%.
+Overall, blacks had the lowest arrest rate and the highest no further action rate, despite being subjected to twice as many searches as whites.
+When stopped, whites were the most likely to be found in breach of drug laws, having the lowest corresponding no further action rate.